knightsUCF/SpaceGame/log/log.md

 So the goal then is to make the game deep, and also provide much more stimulation, and interaction, engaging the player and not allowing them to be bored.

-One simple way of doing this is adding "game juice", which is not particularly concerned with game progression, although there will be juice effects for progression.
+One simple way of doing this is adding <br>"game juice"</b>, which is not particularly concerned with game progression, although there will be juice effects for progression.

 Go over the game juice YouTube video, and outline all the methods of increasing game juice here.